The standard treatment options in low-and-middle income countries like Ethiopia is usually nothing.

 The next best option are cobbled together respiratory devices.

-We have a have developed a final prototype of a low-cost self-sterilizing humidified high-flow nasal cannula.
+We have developed a final prototype of a low-cost self-sterilizing humidified high-flow nasal cannula.

 Our patented device oxygenates, warms, humidifies, and sterilizes air before it is delivered in an all-in-one mobile enclosure.

 Our device is comparable to an already approved FDA device.

 There is a sizable global market for these devices and recent exits have been favorable.